VictorAlonsoCM/Specialized-Program-Full-Stack-Web-and-Multiplatform-Mobile-App-Development/Front-End-Web-UI-Frameworks-and-Tools--Bootstrap-4/Week-3/README.md

 At the end of the week three, We have learned:
 - Design a tabbed navigation
 - Use tab panes to organize the content and navigate the content using tabbed navigation
+- Use the collapse plugin to hide/reveal content
+- Construct the accordion using cards

 # Desktop web page version
 ![](Desktop-web-version.png)